CommandPost/FCPCafe/docs/_includes/latenite/collaborations.md

 You should stop reading this and go download it now from [here](https://getjumper.io/?ref=fcpcafe).

 You can learn more about my involvement via [this FCP Cafe news article](https://fcp.cafe/news/20241106/).

 ---

+### FCP Template Manager

+The missing template (aka "Plug-Ins" or "Effects") manager for Final Cut Pro.
+Fast search, favorites, tagging, profiles, missing template repair wizards, and way more.
+Completely free.

+Created by RobToEarth.

+Chris sponsored **FCP Template Manager** by funding a new icon design, created by the incredible [Matthew Skiles](https://matthewskiles.com), as well as providing technical ideas/feedback on the product.

+You can download and learn more on the [FCP Template Manager website](https://robtoearth.com).

+---